The ADHD Child Can Play

 *The National Institute of Mental Health recommends that if ADHD is suspected, the diagnosis should be made by a professional with training in ADHD.
 This includes child psychiatrists, psychologists, developmental/behavioral pediatricians, behavioral neurologists and clinical social workers.
 After ruling out other possible reasons for the child's behavior, the specialist checks the child's school and medical records and talks to teachers and parents who have filled out a behavior rating scale for the child.
 A diagnosis is made only after all this information has been considered.

-© 2005 The Creativity Institute, Inc. Please credit authors Gwynn Torres and Sid Berger of The Creativity Institute, creativityinstitute.com.
+© 2005 The Creativity Institute, Inc. Please credit author Gwynn Torres of The Creativity Institute, creativityinstitute.com.